-Submitting a Change Request for a New Requirement
+Proposing a New Requirement

-Even if you do not have permission to create new requirements, but you do have permission to submit change requests (CreateCR), you can propose a change request for a new requirement.
+If you have permission to submit change requests (CreateCR), you can propose a new requirement.
+This is true even if you do not have permission to create new requirements.
 In doing so, you can specify the desired attributes for the new requirement.

-To submit a change request for a new requirement:
+To propose a new requirement:

 - 1 Select Propose New from the Requirements group of the Actions pane.
-The Propose New Change Request dialog opens. - Class: Select the class to which the new requirement will belong.
-This list includes all of the classes for which you have "create" or "submit" permission.
+The Propose New Requirement dialog opens. - 2 Class: Select the class to which the new requirement will belong.
+This list includes all of the classes for which you have create or submit permission.

-NOTE If a requirement was selected or open when you invoked the dialog, the dialog opens with a class already selected.
+NOTE If a requirement was selected or open when you invoked the dialog opens with a class already selected.

-- 3 Category: Select the category to which the new requirement will belong. - Attributes: Complete the fields in the attributes sections, as needed.
+- 3 Category: Select the category to which the new requirement will belong. - 4 Attributes: Complete the fields in the attributes sections, as needed.
 Attributes that are incomplete or incorrect are flagged with a red exclamation mark ().
 A green check mark () indicates that the value is acceptable.
 To view a tip as to what values are acceptable, hover over the attribute's exclamation mark or check mark.

 - Group Attributes: If this section appears, the requirement class has been defined to include one or more group attributes.
-See "Working with Group Attributes" on page 55. - Applying HTML Formatting: If a text attribute can accept HTML formatting, a text formatting tool bar appears when you click in the attribute's field.
-See "HTML Text Formatting Toolbar" on page 21. - 5 File Attachments: To attach a file to the requirement, expand this section and click Attach.
+See "Working with Group Attributes" on page 66. - Applying HTML Formatting: If a text attribute can accept HTML formatting, a text formatting tool bar appears when you click in the attribute's field.
+See "HTML Text Formatting Toolbar" on page 22. - 5 File Attachments: To attach a file to the requirement, expand this section and click Attach.
 The Add Attachment dialog opens.
 Enter the full path to the file or click Browse to locate the file, and then click the OK button. - 6 Reason for change: Enter the reason you want to create a new requirement. - 7 ECP: If you want to link the new requirement to an ECP class object, select the desired ECP from the list.
 If no ECPs have been defined, the list does not appear.